Pedialyte for Babies and Breastfeeding

 If your baby has only diarrhea and no vomiting you should just nurse as much as possible.
 Don't worry about timing.

 Breastfeed for 15 seconds, wait 15 minutes.
-If baby has not vomited again, continue:
+If the baby has not vomited again, continue:

 Breastfeed for 30 seconds, wait 14 minutes.

 Breastfeed for 35 seconds, wait 13 minutes.

 Breastfeed for 45 seconds, wait 11 minutes.